maxonfjvipon/SimpleFTPConsoleSocketClient/README.md

 # SimpleFTPConsoleSocketClient

-Simple HTTP Console client that works using sockets.
+Simple HTTP Console client that works via sockets.

 ### What it does:
 1. Connects to a FTP server